pts/movemetafs/README.txt

 movemetafs.pl, try to reproduce it in the most simple configuration possible, and send your report in e-mail to Péter Szabó <pts@fazekas.hu>.

+Examples
+""""""""
+mysql> SELECT xprincipal, GROUP_CONCAT(tags.tag ORDER BY tag SEPARATOR ' ') AS tags FROM files, tags WHERE files.fs='.13' AND tags.fs=files.fs AND tags.ino=files.ino GROUP by tags.fs, tags.ino LIMIT 1000;

+mysql> DELETE FROM files WHERE fs='.13';

+mysql> DELETE FROM fss WHERE fs='.13';

+mysql> DELETE FROM taggings WHERE fs='.13';

+mysql> DELETE FROM tags WHERE fs='.13';

 Improvement possibilites
 ~~~~~~~~~~~~~~~~~~~~~~~~
+!! enhancement: upon fs transfer, no need to
+   UPDATE fss SET dev=64514 WHERE fs='F';
+   and restart mmfs_fuse.pl
+!! bugfix: rename folders => rename contained filename in the database
 !! feature: tag alias symlinks
 !! test: rename across mount points with GNU mv(1).
 GNU mv(1) doesn't seem
    to preserve extended attributes